 How to celebrate a safe Christmas with your cat

-Christmas is a cozy time with decorations, candles and plants - but it can also involve a lot of risks for your cat.
+Christmas is a cosy time with decorations, candles and plants - but it can also involve a lot of risks for your cat.
 Here we share our best tips on how to avoid the dangers of Christmas and what to do if an accident does happen!

 This article was written by a FirstVet vet